Subaru Forester hybrid MPG & CO2 emissions

 |Fuel economy (combined)||Fuel economy (high)||Fuel economy (low)||CO2 emissions|

-Subaru maintains that the Forester can drive in pure-electric mode alone at up to 25mph but there’s no setting that forces it to use battery power only, and we struggled to do more than brief moments around town in electric mode.
-As such, we managed some 33mpg in a mix of motorway and town driving, while a bit of off-roading saw that drop quickly to under 30mpg.
+Subaru maintains that the Forester can drive in pure-electric mode at up to 25mph, but the electric motor needs more urge to keep up with traffic, so we struggled to do more than brief moments around town in electric mode.
+We managed 33mpg in a mix of motorway and town driving, while some off-roading caused that to quickly dip below 30mpg.

-The Forester hybrid's CO2 emissions of 154g/km are just as underwhelming as its fuel economy, given that the Toyota RAV4 (which uses a similar ’self-charging' full-hybrid system) emits between 102 and 105g/km, and plenty of diesel-engined alternatives sneak under the 130g/km mark.
+The Forester hybrid's CO2 emissions of 185g/km are just as underwhelming as its fuel economy, given that the Kuga and Sportage mentioned above (both of which use a similar ’self-charging’ hybrid system) emit 125 and 129g/km, respectively.

 In This Review

 - 1VerdictThe all-wheel-drive Subaru Forester e-Boxer hybrid is great off-road and comfortable on-road, but its price is quite hard to justify

 - 2MPG & CO2 emissions - currently readingYou’d expect better efficiency, despite the Subaru Forester e-Boxer hybrid's size and off-road credentials